 So, in terms of scalability, Google and AWS are equal: while Google wins with flexibility, AWS offers a better-tuned environment for innovative services.

-Google Cloud platform offers more virtual machines — the company upped its amount of RAM from 1.4 TB to 3.75 TB.
+Google Cloud platform solutions for startups offer more virtual machines — the company upped its amount of RAM from 1.4 TB to 3.75 TB.
 Google Cloud storage for startups is the same as in the paid version.
 AWS offers more RAM but fewer CPUs.
 Technically, it's a tie, but in reality, Google is slightly more powerful.
 Then again, it depends on your project's needs and functionality requirements.

 Benefits of Google Cloud Platform for Startups

-Now that we've taken a look at Google's functions and even compared it to the leading competitor, Amazon Web Services, let's see what benefits the Google Cloud startup program offers.
+Now that we've taken a look at Google's functions and even compared them to the leading competitor, Amazon Web Services, let's take a deeper look at the benefits of the GCP startup program.

-- Price: Google allows a startup to get discounts worth $100,000.
+Price: Google allows a startup to get discounts worth $100,000.
 It's a precious free trial, and we aren't just talking about functionality — full support comes in the package, too.
-To apply for discounts on Google Cloud platform for startups, you need to reach out to a local incubator or VC investors.
+To apply for discounts on one of the best Cloud platforms for startups, you need to reach out to a local incubator or VC investors.
 This way, Google confirms that you are a startup.